 Visiting the former capital of Malta

-Rising from the Maltese countryside, Mdina is an ancient medieval fortified town and one of the most visited attractions of the Island.
-It was the old capital city of Malta and the most important centre of the island during the Middle Ages until the arrival of the Knights of St John who moved the centre of power first to Birgu and then to Valletta.
-The first settlement dates back to the Bronze Age (around 1500 BC) when the Phoenicians settled all over the island.
+Rising from the Maltese countryside, Mdina is an ancient medieval fortified town and one of the island’s most visited attractions.
+It was the old capital city of Malta and the most important centre of the island during the Middle Ages until the arrival of the Knights of St John, who moved the centre of power first to Birgu and then to Valletta.
+The first settlement dates back to the Bronze Age (around 1500 BC), when the Phoenicians settled all over the island.
 The city was later continuously fortified up to especially during the Arab domination and the reign of the Knights of the order of St John.
-The town was hit and severely damaged by an earthquake in 1693, and immediately rebuilt and restructured in the image of the Knights of St John who ruled the island at the time.
+The town was hit and severely damaged by an earthquake in 1693 and immediately rebuilt and restructured in the Knights of St John’s image, who ruled the island at the time.
 Mdina is known as “The noble city” because it was home to Malta’s most noble and dignified families, some of which are descendants of the Norman, Sicilian and Spanish overlords who lived within its walls from the 12th century onwards.
 It is also known as “the silent city” because businesses have strict noise restrictions, and cars are also strictly limited.

 What to see in Mdina

 As soon as you enter the Mdina main gate, an architectural gem built under the patronage of Grandmaster de Vilhena in 1724, you are going to be stepping back in time.
 With its fortified walls, narrow cobbled streets, Baroque and medieval-style architecture, decorated palaces, noble houses, and wonderfully adorned and preserved churches, the unique beauty of Mdina will immediately leave you speechless.

 Although Mdina is a tiny town, it’s worth exploring its fascinating network of narrow streets with calm to admire the most suggestive views.